build-on-aws/bedrock-agent-txt2sql/README.md

 3. Query Execution and Response:
    - Execute the constructed SQL queries against the Amazon Athena database.
    - Return the results exactly as they are fetched from the database, ensuring data integrity and accuracy.
-Also, return the SQL query generated.
-   - Maintain a friendly and professional tone in all communications.
+Include the query generated and results in the response.
 ```

 It should look similar to the following: